3. Protection Universelle Maladie (PUMA)

 These appeal bodies operate in a rather opaque manner, but they include lay assessors on them, and so are not necessarily dominated by an official mind-set.

-If you are encountering difficulties we will endeavour to assist.
+If you are encountering difficulties we would be interested to hear from you.
 You can contact us at PUMA Registration.

 Back: PUMA Health Charge